simplajs/simpla-text/README.md

 ## Custom placeholders

-You can set custom placeholders (displayed when simpla-text is editable and does not have content) the same way as native elements, with the `placeholder` attribute
+You can set custom placeholders (displayed when simpla-text is editable and does not have content) the same way as native elements, with a `placeholder` attribute

 ```html
 <simpla-text path="/my-text" placeholder="Start typing..."></simpla-text>